How to Become Fluent in Spanish

 The research on timelines

-The Foreign Service Institute categorizes Spanish as among the easiest languages for English speakers, requiring approximately 600-750 hours of study to reach professional working proficiency.
-Put in context: 30 focused minutes daily for three years.
-45 minutes daily for two.
-The timeline is long, but the daily commitment is manageable — especially when the practice is engaging rather than a chore.
+The Foreign Service Institute categorizes Spanish as a Group 1 language, requiring approximately 600 to 750 curriculum hours to reach professional working proficiency.
+To put this data in context: it translates to 30 focused minutes daily for three years, or 45 minutes daily for two years.
+While the macro timeline is significant, the daily time allocation is highly manageable when your system uses high-yield retrieval practices instead of repetitive administrative chores.

-Language learning is not linear.
-Progress is invisible for long stretches and then suddenly visible.
-You will have weeks where nothing seems to be happening.
-This is normal and does not mean the practice isn't working.
+Language learning is entirely non-linear.
+Progress remains invisible for long stretches and then suddenly manifests all at once.
+You will experience weeks where nothing seems to be changing.
+This plateau is completely normal; it does not mean the data encoding has stalled.

 The System That Puts These Principles Into Practice

-Everything described in this guide — retrieval practice, FSRS spaced repetition, comprehensible input at your level, cognitive load management, deep vocabulary — is built into how LinguaFit works.
-Not as features added on top of a gamified app, but as the foundational design decisions that every other element of the product is built around.
+Every methodology described in this guide (retrieval practice, FSRS spaced repetition, comprehensible input, cognitive load management, and deep vocabulary schema building) is integrated directly into the core architecture of LinguaFit.
+These are not secondary features added on top of a gamified application.
+They are the foundational engineering decisions around which the entire ecosystem is built.

 If you want to understand how the LinguaFit Sidekick and LinguaVault work together in a daily practice, our How It Works page walks through the full system.
-The links throughout this article connect to the research pages where each concept is explained in full with citations.
+The documentation links throughout this article connect directly to the research pages where each cognitive concept is analyzed alongside peer-reviewed citations.

 And if you're ready to put it into practice, start today with a free trial.